Common Challenges When Working with APIs and How to Overcome Them

 The Challenge:

 One of the first hurdles developers face when working with APIs is implementing proper authentication and authorization.
-Many APIs use complex protocols like OAuth 2.0, API keys, or token-based authentication, which can be confusing to set up.
-Misconfigurations can lead to security vulnerabilities or failed API requests.
+Many APIs use complex authentication protocols like OAuth 2.0, API keys, or JWT (JSON Web Tokens).
+Misconfigurations, expired tokens, or incorrect permissions can lead to failed API requests.

 How to Overcome It: